How To Control Cherry Shrimp Population?

 Now that we know why it is bad to have too many cherry shrimps in the tank, let’s talk about some of the ways we can control that population:

-1. Selling The Cherry Shrimps
+1. Selling The Cherry Shrimp

-I have previously sold cherry shrimps too!
+I have previously sold cherry shrimp, too!
 Don’t expect you are going to be a billionaire selling shrimps.
 All you’ll get is some side money with which you can buy fish food or other items.

-Another benefit of selling the shrimps is getting higher quality offspring through selective breeding.
+Another benefit of selling the shrimps is getting higher-quality offspring through selective breeding.
 During selective breeding, we take out the cull shrimps from the main tank.
-Cull shrimps are the ones that don’t show our desirable traits, colors or appearance.
+Cull shrimps are the ones that don’t show our desirable traits, colors, or appearance.

 Owner: Kaz Brown